 - A wedding rehearsal dinner event complete with a film festival created by the bride & groom (the stars being their friends & relatives)

-- The Great Gatsby Movie Experience as an annual event held on two Sunday mornings in August with the screening of the 1974 film (includes a continental breakfast & tour of Rosecliff Mansion where The Great Gatsby was filmed)
+- The Great Gatsby Movie Experience as an annual event held on two Sunday mornings in July and August with the screening of the 1974 film (includes a continental breakfast & tour of Rosecliff Mansion where The Great Gatsby was filmed)

 For information on visiting or renting the Jane Pickens Theater & Event Center, call our office at 401-846-5474 or contact us.